-Brand loyalty programs can provide a lot of benefits to marketers but the more the program is customized for each customers needs the better chance of success.
+Brand loyalty programs can provide a lot of benefits to marketers, but the more, the program is customized to each customer’s needs the better chance of success.

 Loyalty is different for each customer.
 The key is to provide enough loyalty experiences that your best customers are appreciated.
 As we all know, the 80-20 rule holds true for most retail and restaurant businesses.
 Find those 20% and figure out what makes them loyal, get to know them.
 Acknowledge different customers by basing your loyalty program on services that you provide each time they visit.
 Give your customers something to work towards by offering a tiered program where the best customers receive more points per purchase in appreciation for their long-time support of your business.

 There was a time when brands would reward their most loyal customers with gifts beyond their expectations.
-As the new owner of a Subaru Outback, for example, I have received a number of free gifts that are going to keep me engaged with the brand for sometime.
+As the owner of a Subaru Outback, for example, I have received a number of free gifts that are going to keep me engaged with the brand for some time.
 Why not send free products, tee shirts, hats or other useful handouts to your best customers just to say “thank you”?

 One thing is for sure; consumers are becoming less and less brand loyal today.
 A great brand loyalty program can help you keep your best customers and change the competitive playing field from price alone.